 Participation in school extracurricular activities is a privilege and not a right.
-Accordingly, students who are suspended are immediately ineligible to extracurricular activities. participate in notwithstanding the filing of an appeal.
+Accordingly, students who are suspended are immediately ineligible to participate in extracurricular activities, notwithstanding the filing of an appeal.
 "Extracurricular activities" include, but are not limited to, all school sponsored teams, clubs, organizations, ceremonies, student government, band, athletics and all other school sponsored activities and organizations.